-But Westminster is more than its landmarks.
-St James's Park is arguably the most beautiful of London's royal parks — the lake, the pelicans, the view from the bridge towards Buckingham Palace that looks like a painting.
-Whitehall connects Parliament Square to Trafalgar Square through a corridor of government buildings, the Cenotaph, and Horse Guards Parade.
-The Churchill War Rooms are hidden beneath the Treasury, preserved exactly as they were when the lights went out in 1945.
+Westminster is more than its landmarks.
+St James's Park is arguably the most beautiful of London's royal parks.
+Whitehall connects Parliament Square to Trafalgar Square through a corridor of government buildings.
+Give it the time it deserves - ideally a full day.

 Curated by our editorial team.
 Not paid.
 Not sponsored.
 Just places we think are worth your time.